 - Community rehabilitation and support worker

-- CHC50212 - Diploma of Community Services (Alcohol and Other Drugs)
+- CHC53215 Diploma of Alcohol and Other Drugs

 Occupational titles may include:

 Student’s competency against the unit of competency specifications is assessed during each unit undertaken throughout the course.
 Students are provided with opportunities for re-assessment if they fail to demonstrate competency during assessment tasks.

 The assessments also comprise observation of you undertaking various aspects of the role of a practitioner, these are usually completed by a manager or supervisor who has sufficient experience in the task being observed.